produced by Cornish Presents and premiering at the Cornish Playhouse at Seattle Center on February 8th & 9th, 2018. Both performances will be at 8PM.

 TICKETS >> cornish.edu/presents

 PYLON III is the final work in a trilogy of full-length dance performances choreographed by Coleman Pester.
-The PYLON series examines complex systems of control using highly physical choreography, architectural set pieces, and a variety of analog and digital technologies altogether in a tense relationship.
+The PYLON series examines complex systems of control and a journey towards utopia, using highly physical choreography, architectural set pieces, and a variety of analog and digital technologies altogether in a tense relationship.

 In contemporary society humans live within complex and tangled systems that have been built or manipulated to enable some to have the disproportionate power and capital to manage populations.
 Whether it be the U.S.’s expansive surveillance apparatus, the global economy, or the increasingly-corporatized milieu of the internet, these systems are incorporeal and, therefore, intangibly organised and managed.
 One can associate these systems with forms of the built environment as a way of physicalizing them, bringing them closer to the immediate senses.
 Our collaborative team calls these complex systems “PYLON.”